 You’ll want to time your ascent carefully, within those windows of sunshine.
 But fortunately you will never be in the dark, like on that long summit night on Everest or those predawn starts up through the ice fall.
 The one thing you can scratch from your kit list for Vinson is a headlamp.

 The weather, like any mountain, can be unpredictable – at times highly localized and including fog, wind and more recently, even significant snowfall.
 The intense cold earlier in the season, or high on the mountain, approaching the magic minus 40 where both fahrenheit and celsius meet, that with some added wind, will very quickly induce frostbite to any exposed skin.
 Face masks are essential.
 Any change of clothing needs to be planned in advance, well before you are cold or think you need to change.
-The extremes of temperature can easily equal the worst, if not more so, tempera
+The extremes of temperature can easily equal the worst, if not more so, temperatures on Everest.
+Frostbite is perhaps easier and quicker to get on Vinson than any other peak, so much so that after one season, Dr. Chris Imray, an acclaimed specialist and 7 summiter in his own right, and I put together an article on our frostbite findings and recommendations.

 Living in minus 30 celsius at High Camp and above on Vinson, the physics that affect metal, batteries, zippers and velcro seem to change.
 Plastic can shatter or stick, zipper teeth fall out or unravel, or in the case of batteries, cease working almost instantaneously.
-And be prepared for all the bristles to suddenly fall from your toothbrush and bring a spare just in case.
+And be prepared for all the bristles to suddenly fall from your toothbrush.
+Good to bring along a spare just in case.

 Summit photos on a cold day can prove challenging and more than one team has tagged the top and turned immediately to their descent on a cold, windy day.